Mini Shoji Screens Hide Power Outlets

 Using traditional woodworking methods on a miniature scale, Sugimura hand-cuts lap joints into tiny pieces of wood.
 The artist slices out tiny details that are only noticeable if you get on your hands and knees to take a closer look, like little moons and birds in the rice paper of the screens.

 Others feature cut-outs of shapes in white paper, revealing the wood beneath, as well as tiny door handles.
-For those with more Western sensibilities, there’s an arched door with a silver handle.
 The shoji screen design is available at Tori Craft (in Japanese.)

 One could argue that the designs actually call more attention to the outlets than before.
 Do you prefer to hide your power outlets, or show them off?
 Some tactics attempt to employ the power of invisibility to minimize them, while others turn them into attention-catching design elements.